 - Accumulate accident data for use of risk assessments, etc. and prepare safety-related statistics.

-In terms of the types of accidents, Falls of 2 meters or more were the most frequent, followed by free falls, trips and slips, and entrapment.
+In terms of the types of accidents, Falls of 2 meters or more were the most frequent, followed by free falls, entrapment, and Flying and falling objects.

-The number of accidents resulting in four or more days off work decreased from 52 accidents to 42 accidents.
+The number of accidents resulting in four or more days off work inclined from 42 accidents to 61 accidents.

 Mechanism for Handling Complaints